 Select the inserted chart and press Control + C to duplicate the chart.

-Improve your chart
+#8.
+Improve your charts

 Link the actual value to the text box.